flamedfury/flamedfury.com/src/posts/2023/2023-12-28-relics-of-the-web.md

 Recently, interest in personal websites and blogrolls has become popular again.
 As more and more people become disillusioned with social media and create their own websites, blogrolls are making a comeback as a way for webmasters to build relationships and share resources with other websites.
 Webmasters again recognise the value of providing web surfers with new discovery opportunities.
 Blogrolls and links pages are back and better than ever.

 In my own [links page](/links/), I've structured my blogroll at the page's forefront, curating a selection of links to personal websites.
-These curated selections focus on webmasters who consistently update their content and offer an [RSS feed](/feeds/), allowing surfers to stay connected with their latest posts.
+These curated selections focus on webmasters who consistently update their content and offer an [RSS feed](/feeds/), and [exposes it](https://rknight.me/please-expose-your-rss/) allowing surfers to stay connected with their latest posts.
 Additionally, you'll find a compilation of valuable resources and services that I personally find helpful, alongside unconventional yet fantastic personal websites that diverge from the typical blog format.

 Whether you're just starting out with your own website or a seasoned webmaster, having a blogroll on your website can be a great way to build relationships and community.